 Why We Exist

-Our objective is to showcase original, diverse, entertaining, and thought-provoking performative works.
 The term “performative” describes practices that originate from a visual or media arts discourse and involve the live presence of the artist.
-Presenting a wide range of media, M:ST’s programming is responsive to issues in contemporary art, fostering discourse crucial for the growth and progression of performative practices and promoting dialogue through panel discussions, workshops, and dissemination activities.
+Presenting a wide range of media, M:ST’s programming is responsive to issues in contemporary art, encouraging discourse crucial for the growth and progression of performative practices and promoting dialogue through panel discussions, artist talks, and interactive workshops.

 Since its infancy M:ST has been uniquely collaborative, working closely with arts organizations and businesses in the region to create an interactive and synergistic environment for artists, community partners, and participants.
 This structure has allowed the festival to represent each organization’s mandate and audience, while providing opportunities for cross-disciplinary and inter-organizational exchange.
 The result is an unprecedented participatory environment where artists and audience can experience contemporary performative work outside of traditional festival models or gallery settings.

 M:ST acknowledges that we stand on the traditional territories of the Blackfoot and the people of the Treaty 7 region, which includes the Siksika, the Piikuni, the Kainai, the Tsuu T’ina and the Stoney Nakoda First Nations.
 The City of Calgary is also home to the Métis Nation of Alberta, Region III.
 Amidst the ongoing social, cultural and environmental effects of colonialism, we are committed to dialogue and collaboration with Indigenous artists and communities as part of our mandate to foster performative art practices in Southern Alberta.